 At the beginning of each academic year, the university will inform students residing in on-campus housing that BYU will notify an individual selected by the student within twenty-four hours after the student is determined to be missing.
-Students may register this emergency contact information confidentially on their myBYU Personal Information page (log on to myBYU > click "Update my Personal Information" link > select "Contact" tab > click on "Emergency Contact" link).
+Students may register this emergency contact information confidentially on their myBYU Personal Information page (log on to myBYU > click on "Update my Personal Information" link > select "Contact" tab > click on "Emergency Contact" link).
 Emergency contact information will be accessible only to authorized campus officials, and may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.
+All missing student reports must be immediately referred to BYU Police.

-Upon determination by the faculty director or local law enforcement that a student is missing, Barlow Center personnel will notify the student's emergency contact within twenty-four hours.
+Upon determination by BYU Police or local law enforcement that a student is missing, BYU Police personnel will notify the student's emergency contact within twenty-four hours.
 If the student is under eighteen years of age (and not emancipated), the student's custodial parent or legal guardian will also be contacted within twenty-four hours.

-In cases where local law enforcement did not make the initial determination that a student is missing, the Barlow Center will notify local law enforcement within twenty-four hours of the missing student determination, and the Barlow Center will notify the Washington Seminar Director, who will also notify the Deans of the College of Family, Home and Social Sciences and Student Life.
-BYU Police will also be notified to enable cooperation and coordination between law enforcement.
+In cases where local law enforcement did not make the initial determination that a student is missing, BYU Police will notify local law enforcement within twenty-four hours of the missing student determination.
+Upon determining that a student is missing, BYU Police will initiate a missing person investigation under the direct supervision of the department's investigations division lieutenant and will notify the following: